Mohammed6903/BrainWonder/README.md

 # 🧠 BrainWonders - AI-Powered Career Recommendation System

 ![Conversation with AI counselor for clarifying interests (when sufficient info is not provided by the conversation text provided)](https://github.com/user-attachments/assets/d7d220bb-42a3-486b-825f-478b63e44fe1)
+*Figure 1: Conversation with AI counselor for clarifying interests (when sufficient info is not provided by the conversation text provided)*

 ![Final Recommendations after AI decides that enough information is collected about client](https://github.com/user-attachments/assets/2e0c2017-17d6-4285-959d-0145a0273f32)
+*Figure 2: Final Recommendations after AI decides that enough information is collected about client*

 ![Direct recommendation by analysing a predefined conversation that provides sufficient information about likes  or dislikes of client](https://github.com/user-attachments/assets/2817add0-5e27-44a4-978e-aada2af70461)
+*Figure 3: Direct recommendation by analysing a predefined conversation that provides sufficient information about likes  or dislikes of client*

 > An intelligent career counseling system that analyzes conversations to provide personalized career recommendations across 100+ career paths in 15 different categories.